osg-htc/technology/docs/release/new-release-series.md

 Throughout this document, we will refer to the new release series as `3.X`, and the previous release series as `3.OLD`.
 For example, if we are creating OSG 3.6, then `3.X` refers to `3.6`, and `3.OLD` refers to `3.5`.

+See the documentation in the [OSG Technology/Software and Release/Infrastructure Google Drive folder] (https://drive.google.com/drive/folders/1cdAfLJhLbA0vV_E5EWs_OkqtF7xDXxuI) for details on the infrastructure.

 Do first, anytime before the month of the release
 -------------------------------------------------